kyma-project/istio/hack/managed-kyma-migration/readme.md

 7. Verify if the migration worked as expected.
 8. Run `managed-kyma-migration.sh` for the whole Factory landscape.
 9. Verify if the migration worked as expected.
+10. If script failed with following log: `More than one Istio CR present on the cluster.
+Script rename-to-default.sh might be required`, contact the customer to agree on solution.
+We propose to execute rename-to-default.sh script